 „Rarely have I heard a young pianist in this day and age who plays so wonderfully and magnificently!“ – Jörg Demus

-Konstantin Semilakovs has performed in recital and chamber music concerts at the International Beethoven Festival Bonn, the Frankfurt Musikmesse, the Braunschweig Classix Festival, the Schleswig-Holstein and Mecklenburg-Vorpommern Music Festivals.
-He debuted with the Nuremberg Symphony Orchestra and Beethoven's Choral Fantasy at the Meistersingerhalle.
-He was awarded the Klassikpreis of West German Broadcasting and City of Münster, the Hans Sikorski Memorial Award, and the Prize of Ingolstadt Concert Association.
+Konstantin Semilakovs has appeared as a soloist and chamber musician at the International Beethoven Festival Bonn, the Braunschweig Classix Festival, and at the music festivals of Schleswig-Holstein and Mecklenburg-Vorpommern.
+He performed Beethoven's Choral Fantasy with the Nuremberg Symphony Orchestra at the Meistersingerhalle.
+Semilakovs was awarded the Classical Music Prize of WDR Radio and the City of Münster, the Hans Sikorski Memorial Award, and the Sponsorship Award of the Ingolstadt Concert Association.

-Konstantin Semilakovs studied piano with Wolfgang Manz at the Nuremberg University of Music and with Michael Wladkowski at École Normale de Musique Alfred Cortot in Paris.
+Semilakovs studied with Wolfgang Manz at the University of Music in Nuremberg and with Michael Wladkowski at the École Normale de Musique Alfred Cortot in Paris.

-Preceding his professorship in Vienna, he was teaching at the Universities of Music in Nuremberg and Regensburg, as well as at the University Mozarteum Salzburg.
+Preceding the professorship in Vienna, he taught at the Universities of Music in Nuremberg and Regensburg, as well as at the University Mozarteum Salzburg.